M. Chapoutier - Ermitage Le Méal blanc 2015

 About the wine:

-Intense yellow-gold.
-Penetrating aromas of citrus and ripe stone fruit with mineral accents are complemented by notes of chalky minerals, saffron and chamomile.
-Juicy, smoky and deeply concentrated yet supple on the palate, it offers dense flavors of peach nectar, pear liqueur, Meyer lemon and buttered toast that show superb drive and concentration.
-The mineral note is repeated insistently on the incisive, smoky finish, which lingers with exceptional persistence.
+Intense golden yellow.
+Penetrating aromas of citrus and ripe stone fruits with mineral undertones are complemented by notes of chalky minerals, saffron, and chamomile.
+Juicy, smoky, and deeply concentrated yet supple on the palate, it offers dense flavors of peach nectar, pear liqueur, Meyer lemon, and buttered toast that display superb vibrancy and concentration.
+The mineral note recurs insistently on the incisive, smoky finish, which lingers with exceptional persistence.

 Jeb Dunnuck